FreeApp2014/BRSTMgram/README.md

 ### Build issues

 On linux the telegram library fails to build because of the embedded swiftyjson version.
-To fix that, replace the file at `.build/checkouts/telegram-bot-swift/Sources/TelegramBotSDK/SwiftyJSON/SwiftyJSON.swift` with the file `.build/checkouts/SwiftyJSON/Sources/SwiftyJSON/SwiftyJSON.swift` and it should build fine.
+To fix that, replace the file at <br />
+`.build/checkouts/telegram-bot-swift/Sources/TelegramBotSDK/SwiftyJSON/SwiftyJSON.swift` <br />
+with the file <br />
+`.build/checkouts/SwiftyJSON/Sources/SwiftyJSON/SwiftyJSON.swift` <br />
+and it should build fine.